kcl-lang/kcl-lang.io/docs/user_docs/guides/working-with-k8s/from_kubernetes.md

 * Define CR based on CRDs in KCL

     You can initialize the CRD schema to define a CR, or further, you can use the generated schema as a backend model and design a frontend interface for users to initialize.
-The practice is similar to what `Kusion Models` does on Kubernetes built-in models.
+The practice is similar to what `KCL Models` does on Kubernetes built-in models.